 It’s almost America’s birthday!
-Time to fire up the grill, light some fireworks, and enjoy a hot summer’s night with good friends ... oh, wait.
-You’ll be smack-dab in the middle of a cross-country PCS on July 4.
+Time to fire up the grill, light some fireworks and enjoy a hot summer’s night with good friends ... oh, wait.
+You’ll be smack-dab in the middle of a cross-country PCS on Independence Day.
 Yep, the military has other plans (what else is new, right?).

-But, wait, you can still celebrate Independence Day in style, even as you trek across state lines (or even across continents!).
+But, wait, you can still celebrate July 4th in style, even as you trek across state lines -- or even across continents.
 What else are military families if not resourceful in the face of altered traditions?

-July 4th in a Box: Celebrating Mid-PCSFind yourself a good burger/barbecue/hot dog joint.
+Find a good burger/barbecue/hot dog joint.
 What good is a smartphone if you can’t use it to help you find the best cuisine in a 20-mile radius of your location?
-Between Yelp, Around Me, Zomato and dozens of the other available restaurant apps, you can find delectable 4th of July fare no matter where you are.
+Between Yelp, Zomato and dozens of the other available restaurant apps, you can find delectable 4th of July fare no matter where you are.

-Plan to visit friends or family for the 4th.
+Plan to visit friends or family for the day.
 If you know in advance you’re going to be traveling over the holiday, see if you can factor in a side trip to hang with relatives or friends.
-Maybe a fellow military spouse has been begging you to come see her at their new base, which just so happens to be on the way to your new duty station.
-Sounds like a great time to catch up and make some memories.
+Maybe a fellow military spouse has been begging you to come to see them at their new base, which just so happens to be on the way to your new duty station.
+It sounds like a great time to catch up and make some memories.

 Military families can’t always choose where and how they’ll celebrate holidays, but they can make the most of whatever the service throws their way.

 Keep Up with the Ins and Outs of Military Life

 For the latest military news and tips on military family benefits and more, subscribe to Military.com and have the information you need delivered directly to your inbox.